RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 The [Our Team](https://www.7cups.com/about/ourteam.php) page has nine tabs, but 7 Cups does not distinquish between them either in the URL or in the page title.
 Therefore Smart Links cannot tell them apart, and it is not possible to link to a particular tab.

+Three pages are ignored by the learning algorithm, which never creates links to them, but you can pin them or star them just like any other pages.
+They are:

+- The Login page
+- Your Progress Path
+- Your Notes

 ### Known issues
 Known issues in version 0.1: